 Medical Editor: John P. Cunha, DO, FACOEP

 Pfizerpen (penicillin G potassium) for Injection is an antibiotic used to treat severe infections including strep and staph infections, diphtheria, meningitis, gonorrhea, and syphilis.
-It is available in generic form.
+Pfizerpen is available in generic form.
 Common side effects of Pfizerpen include twitching or muscle spasm, skin rash, injection site reactions (pain, redness, or swelling), diarrhea, nausea, vomiting, headache, thrush (oral candidiasis), or vaginal yeast infection.

 Dosage of Pfizerpen is dependent upon what it is being used to treat.
 Talk to your doctor about you individual dosage recommendation.
 The following drugs may interact with Pfizerpen: Adoxa, Doryx, Vibramycin, Periostat, Minocin, Broadspec, Panmycin, Sumycin, Bactrim, Cotrim, Gantanol, Septra, Sulfatrim, Gantrisin, Zithromax, and Dynabac.
 Tell your doctor all medications you are taking.
 Do not take Pfizerpen if you are allergic to aspirin.
 Pfizerpen will not treat a viral infection such as the common cold or flu.
 If you are pregnant, only take Pfizerpen if clearly needed.
 Exercise caution if you are breastfeeding while taking Pfizerpen.

 Our Pfizerpen (penicillin G potassium) for Injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.